ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Document History {#history}

 - -08
-    - Update definition for "Client" to account for the case of no end-user
+    - Update definition for "Client" to account for the case of no end-user.
-    - Change definition for "Subject"
+    - Change definition for "Subject".
+    - Expanded security and privacy considerations for more situations.
+    - Added cross-links from security and privacy considerations.
+    - Editorial updates.

 - -07
     - Replace user handle by opaque identifier